 Certain deductions and credits are subject to AGI limitations.
 Typically, the lower your AGI, the more deductions and credit you could receive from a tax perspective.

 Modified Adjusted Gross Income (MAGI)

 MAGI is your AGI with tax-exempt interest income and some deductions added back.
 This figure is used to determine your eligibility to contribute to an IRA, deduct IRA contributions or if you are eligible for the premium tax credit.
 The premium tax credit can lower your insurance premiums if you buy insurance on the Health Insurance Marketplace.
-Finally, your MAGI can also be used to determine your eligibility for some education and income tax credits.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Finally, your MAGI can also be used to determine your eligibility for some education and income tax credits.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Trade stocks commission-freeStart trading